Ordering

 Five hat racks #

-This expresses the idea that, given a set of objects, there are only 5 ways to logically order them.
-Consider athletes at a event (maybe the Olympics), for instance.
-The 5 ways we can organize them are:
+This expresses the idea that, given a set of objects, there are only 5 ways to logically order them:

 1. Chronologically.
 We could arrange all the athletes by their age, or the date at which they started competing in their event.